XWangLabTHU/DISMIR/README.md

 * Keras 2.3.1

 For testing the pipline, we generated several fictitious samples and put them in the directory "train_data" and "test_data".
 Putting them in the corresponding directory in *DISMIR_training.py* and *DISMIR_predict_reads_source.py*, the core codes can be tested.
+With given fictious samples, the training result of *DISMIR_training.py* should be like:
+> - loss: 0.3994 - accuracy: 0.8534 - val_loss: 0.4017 - val_accuracy: 0.8523
+We also put the result file from *DISMIR_cal_risk.py* for reference(*value_result.txt* in the root directory)

 We also provided scripts to process *.BAM* files mapped with *BS-seeker2*.
 By running the script in "bam_processing" in order, you can get the *.BED* file containing switching regions and *.read* files as the input of the deep learning model.
 You can process your own data with these scripts and then test the core codes of DISMIR.
 Here we need *samtools* to process the *.BAM* files.
 Python package *pyfaidx* and *pysam* are also required.